 For those students choosing the pass/fail option for grades, C- is the minimum grade required to achieve a “Pass”.

 ALWAYS make a copy of your work BEFORE submitting it.
 If lessons are lost, it is far easier to resubmit a copy than to rewrite an entire assignment.
 All assignments must be completed in order to receive credit for the course.
 Under no circumstances may you submit all, or even most, lessons at one time.
-All work must be submitted to the Western Online office.
+All work must be submitted to the Western Online office in Canvas.

 Time Considerations (a helpful message from the Western Online office) – Organize your time so that you spread the work out over 10 or 12 weeks, just like a regular academic quarter.
 Treat your Self-paced course as the serious learning experience that it is.
 True learning takes time: time for reading, time for processing new information, time for reflection.

 Rushing, compressing your study time, can only harm your academic success.
 It is wise to establish a reading and studying calendar as soon as you enroll in this course and then stick to it.
 Learn from any common errors you make on your first exam, to improve your performance on subsequent ones.
 Think about your paper long before you begin to write, to give yourself an opportunity to seek help from Professor Moore in time to make changes.
 Good luck and have a pleasant educational journey.